markwisdomreeves/Main_final_fullstack_REST_API_project_real-final/README.md

 ## These are the Technologies that I used in this project
 * FOR REST API, DATABASE OR BACKEND: JavaScript, Node, Express, Sequelize, SQLite
-* FOR CLIENT SIZE OR UI : JavaScript, React, Axios
+* FOR CLIENT SIZE OR UI : React, Axios

 ## Start the REST API